sayzlim/sayzlim.github.io/source/_posts/2014-05-28-pixa-vs-ember.md

 I run Pixa and Ember one more time; I need to confirm their differences.
 Pixa stores the collection of my precious photos: the graduation, the birthday, and the vacation.
 On the other hand, Ember is my inspirational chamber where beautiful websites, minimalistic fixie, and well-designed user interface are on display.
 What sets them apart?
 Is it possible to use them together?

 <!-- more -->

+> %sidenote%
+> **Get Pixa and Ember for $39.99:** The Productive Design Bundle features seven apps with Pixa and Ember bundled together.
+You can support my writing by [buying this bundle with my affiliate link](http://stacksocial.com/sales/the-productive-designer-mac-bundle?aid=a-n92mnbkl "The Productive Design Bundle").

 I was once the victim of abundance.
 Instead of figuring out what I need, I installed all the cool apps reviewed by media.
 As the result, I use tools without purpose — I swing the hammer in hand without target.